aiven/aiven-docs/docs/integrations/datadog/datadog-metrics.md

 title: Send metrics to Datadog
 ---

-This guide will show you how to send metrics from your Aiven service to your Datadog account.
+Send metrics from your Aiven service to your Datadog account.

 ## Prepare your Datadog account